-As at 31 March 2018 TVNZ employed 635 FTEs in its Auckland, Wellington, Christchurch and Dunedin offices, and those working remotely in New Zealand and overseas.
+As at 31 May 2021 TVNZ employed 681 FTEs in its Auckland, Wellington, Christchurch and Dunedin offices, and those working remotely in New Zealand and overseas.

-In FY2019 TVNZ will continue to:
+In FY2022 TVNZ will continue to:

-- Provide a healthy and safe work environment, and develop its policies in this area in line with legislation and expectations. - Manage change with transparency, respect and support for individuals in order to meet the changing needs of the company. - Ensure its recruitment process enables the impartial selection of suitable candidates.
+- Provide a healthy and safe work environment and develop its policies in this area in line with legislation and expectations. - Provide a modern, inclusive and diverse environment, incorporating flexible working conditions where possible. - Manage change with transparency, respect and support for individuals in order to meet the changing needs of the company. - Ensure its recruitment process enables the impartial selection of suitable candidates.

-&lt;sup>2 Section 12(2), Television New Zealand Act 2003
+2 Section 12(2), Television New Zealand Act 2003

-- Provide an inclusive and diverse environment. - Remunerate fairly and consistently in relation to performance, position in salary bands and to the external market. - Conduct good faith collective bargaining with the PSA and E tu unions. - Provide appropriate learning and development opportunities. - Demonstrate equal opportunity practices which firmly discourage discrimination. - Operate a fair, transparent and regular performance management appraisal system that allows employees full participation in their own performance reviews. - Ensure that any restructuring is communicated clearly to all staff, handled with fairness and respects those involved.
+- Remunerate fairly and consistently in relation to performance, position in salary bands and to the external market. - Conduct good faith collective bargaining with the PSA and E tū unions, as appropriate. - Provide appropriate learning and development opportunities. - Demonstrate equal opportunity practices which firmly discourage discrimination. - Operate a fair, transparent and regular performance appraisal system that allows employees full participation in their own performance reviews. - Ensure that any restructuring is communicated clearly to all staff, handled with fairness and respects those involved.